SquareSquire286/UE5-Modular-Interaction-Framework/README.md

 A key feature of this system is a **procedural mesh slicing system**, which allows objects to be cut into multiple pieces at runtime while maintaining physics interaction and compatibility with other gameplay systems.

-> **Note:** Portions of this system were developed as part of a commercial VR training platform.
-Some implementation details cannot be publicly released.
-This repository focuses on system architecture, design patterns, documentation, and representative source code demonstrating the core interaction framework.

 ---

 ## Features